 The Best Sunglasses for Boating in 2020

 If you are boating, it is important to bring a pair of sunglasses.
-Not only must fishermen and passengers account for the sun’s ultraviolet rays, they have to take into account the rays bouncing off the water, the boat’s windshield, deck, and sails.
-Because of this, the sun’s rays are more harmful on the water compared to on the land.
+Not only must fishermen and passengers account for the sun’s ultraviolet rays, but they also have to take into account the rays bouncing off the water, the boat’s windshield, deck, and sails.
+Because of this, the sun’s rays are more harmful to the water compared to on the land.
 With the combination of direct and reflected light, there’s a greater risk of damage to the eye; glare can be a major hazard for anyone on a boat as it can lead to visual discomfort and headaches.
 If you are without a pair of sunglasses on a boat, your eyes are in danger.

 It is important to remember to protect your eyes when choosing the right sunglasses, as much as it is up to personal preference.
 When searching for the right sunglasses to go boating, you should look for oversized sunglasses with a wide-view wraparound lens, as it is essential to try to block out any unnecessary light from all angles.
-It is recommended to buy sunglasses with dark colored lenses (brown/gray/green) as these colors offer the best protection.
-Owning a pair of mirror coated sunglasses will provide better vision as well because instead of absorbing light, it reflects it back.
-Look for ones that are durable, shatter proof, and have special coatings that help your sunglasses remain clean.
+It is recommended to buy sunglasses with dark-colored lenses (brown/gray/green) as these colors offer the best protection.
+Owning a pair of mirror-coated sunglasses will provide better vision as well because instead of absorbing light, it reflects it back.
+Look for ones that are durable, shatterproof, and have special coatings that help your sunglasses remain clean.
 Don’t forget to find a pair that fits well.
 With high winds and constant turning, you don’t want your sunglasses falling off at any time.

-With that being said; there are many brands to choose from that specialize in sunglasses, but the four that offer the most high quality lenses and comfort are Bolle, Smith Optics, Nike, and Wiley X. These four brands also provide prescription ready sunglasses.
+With that being said; there are many brands to choose from that specialize in sunglasses, but the four that offer the most high-quality lenses and comfort are Bolle, Smith Optics, Nike, and Wiley X. These four brands also provide prescription ready sunglasses.

 When it comes to boating, it is important to remember to wear sunglasses that have the best comfort and fit so they don’t fall off in choppy seas.
 Bolle sunglasses are equipped with dual composition frames made of nylon and metal fused together providing increased comfort.
 These sunglasses have spring and absorber hinges, which help adjust to the perfect fit while absorbing shock.
 Their hydralon frames are virtually unbreakable and molded to fit your head perfectly.
 Bolle sunglasses provide extra grip compared to other brands with the thermo-grip temples and nose pads.
-These help make their sunglasses slip resistant, especially when you sweat.
+These help make their sunglasses slip-resistant, especially when you sweat.
 On a hot, summer day, that extra grip will come in handy.

 Their polycarbonate lenses have 100% UV protection, are polarized and modulated, and can be used for a variety of activities.
 The Bolle B-Rock Pro sunglasses are great to have on a boat.
 It has anti-scratch capabilities, thermogrip, an adjustable nosepiece, side shields, adjustable temples, and interchangeable lenses.
 The B-Rock Pro provides maximum eye protection from harmful rays.